wiremoons/hnpull/README.md

 - runs forever so can constantly monitor as a background stream if needed;
 - only checks periodically so as not to overload the API site.
 - runs on _Windows_, _macOS_, _Linux_ - anywhere Deno can run.
+- includes help and version information (see CLI options: '-h' and '-v')

 **Please use the program responsibly** — do not to overload the _Hacker News API_ site by running the program for no reason.